 Syntax Description -autovncr {ON OFF} This option enables (ON) or disables (OFF) autovncr mode.
 The default value is ON.
 See the Usage Notes below for important information about this option. -configname confname Specify the name of the GDS configuration.
-The default configuration name is ORADBCLOUD.
+The default configuration name is ORADBCLOUD .
 The configuration name can be up to 32 bytes long and can contain an alphabetical character followed by zero or more alphanumeric ASCII characters, '', or '#' and possibly separated by periods if there are multiple identifiers. -database db_name Specify the connect identifier for the database in which you want to create catalog. -force Rewrites existing global service manager configuration on catalog database. -gdspool gdspool_name_list Specify a comma-delimited list of database pool names.
 When you use this option, the specified database pools are created as part of the catalog creation.
-If you do not specify this option, then GDSCTL creates a default database pool named DBPOOLORA. -region region_name_list Specify a comma-delimited list of region names.
-This command creates each region and adds the regions to the catalog.
-If you do not specify a region, then a default region named REGIONORA is created. -user user_name[/password] Specify a user (and optionally, the password) that has the Global Data Services administrator privileges on the catalog database.
-If you do not use this option, then GDSCTL prompts you for the name and the password of a user with Global Data Services administrator privileges.
-If you specify a user name but not the password for the user, then GDSCTL prompts you for the password.
+If you do not specify this option, then GDSCTL creates a default database pool named DBPOOLORA.

-Table C-32 GDSCTL create gdscatalog Options
+Table C-34 (Cont.)
+GDSCTL create gdscatalog Options